-When you hire an accounting firm it’s very important to describe the duties and responsibilities to the firm in order to maintain the accounting functionality of the business.
-So, that’s when the role of an Engagement letter comes into existence.
+When you hire an accounting firm, it’s very important to describe the duties and responsibilities to the firm in order to maintain the accounting functionality of the business.
+So, that’s when the role of an engagement letter comes into existence.

-Before you hire an accounting firm, the foremost thing that you should focus on is to make an Engagement letter.
+Before you hire an accounting firm, the foremost thing that you should focus on is to make an engagement letter.

-Creating an Engagement letter before hiring gives you the opportunity to think about what must be added and what must be avoided in order to maintain the performance, and the liability of the accounting firm towards your business.
+[blockquote]Creating an Engagement letter before hiring gives you the opportunity to think about what you can add or what must avoid in order to maintain the performance and the liability of the accounting firm towards your business.[/blockquote]

-These three things are an essential part of the Engagement Letter.
+These three things are an essential part of the engagement letter.

-An Engagement letter also contains the necessary information to be provided to the accounting firm so that the firm can work accordingly.
+An Engagement letter also contains the necessary information that one needs to provide to the accounting firm so that the firm can work accordingly.

-Engagement letter delivers nitty-gritty of the business to the accounting firm and thus contains a good amount of weight.
+The engagement letter delivers nitty-gritty of the business to the accounting firm and thus contains a good amount of weight.